rajesh963/FPGALAB/README.md

 3) Assignment 3: To implement Assignment1 in avr assembly <br />

-4) Assignment 4: To implement Assignment in avr gcc <br />
+4) Assignment 4: To implement Assignment1 in avr gcc <br />

+5) Assignment 5: To implement Assignment1 in Vaman board on FPGA using verilog <br />

+6) Assignment 6: To implement Assignment1 in Vaman board on Arm <br />